Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 ERROR: setfield!: immutable struct of type Data cannot be changed
 ```

-The old and popular approach to object construction works in the old world, but using it for a language providing new features (like immutability) is not deemed a good idea.
+The old and popular approach to object construction, like Python's `__init__`, works in the old world, but using it for a language providing new features (like immutability) is not deemed a good idea.
 The old solution can be provided as a library, but it discourages the use of the good features such as immutability.

 TyOOP provides the `new` function and `@mk` macro to address above issue.
 Using `new` and `@mk`, your code is slightly more concise than in Python, and works for boths mutable structs and immutable structs.

 ### Julia representation of class methods

 "I need dot operators!"
-This is what I am hearing about every day.
+This is recently what I am hearing about every day.

 In Python, we can have such simple code: